Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Maximum likelihood estimation

-We use the brute force grid search method and evaluate the above formula on a parameter grid of $x_1$ and $x_2$.
-We choose a grid with a resolution of $100 \times 100$.
-We select the $x_1$ and $x_2$ values that yield the highest likelihood and use them to compute the momenta of tauons (eq. \ref{x_fraction}) and then the invariant mass of the system:
+We use the grid search method and evaluate the above formula on a parameter grid of $x_1$ and $x_2$.
+We use a grid with a resolution of $100 \times 100$.
+We select the $x_1$ and $x_2$ values that yield the highest likelihood and use them to compute the momenta of taus (eq. \ref{x_fraction}) and then the invariant mass of the system:

 An example of the likelihood scan is shown in Figure \ref{fig:likelihood}.
-The figure also includes a comparison of two main components of the likelihood: the integral of the phase space and the transfer function.
+Fig. \ref{fig:likelihood_subcomponents} contains a comparison of two main components of the likelihood: the integral of the phase space and the transfer function.

-The brute force scan of the likelihood provides us a full map of the likelihood as a function of the $x_1$ and $x_2$ parameters.
-This allows us to estimate the uncertainty of the mass reconstruction in a time-efficient way using the likelihood profile method.
-We make use of the Wilks~\cite{Wilks:1938dza} theorem, which states that: